Showing posts with label Biography. Show all posts

 The son of a small-town Arkansas Baptist pastor, Conley was terrified and conflicted about his sexuality.
 While at college, he was outed to his parents and forced to make a life-changing decision: either agree to attend a church-supported conversion therapy program; or risk losing his family, his friends, and his God.
 Through an institutionalized Twelve-Step Program, he was supposed to emerge heterosexual, ex-gay, cleansed of impure urges.
 Instead, even when faced with a harrowing and brutal journey, Conley found the strength to break out in search of his true self and forgiveness.

 This book was difficult to read because of how close it hits to home.
-I came out in a geographic location and at a time that made me a prime candidate for conversion therapy.
+I came out in a time and place that made me a prime candidate for conversion therapy.
 Somehow, I fortunately was never put in a program designed to change my sexuality.
 The more research I do and the more stories I hear about the heartbreak and irreparable damage caused by this practice, the more humbled I am to have dodged this bullet.
 The historic struggles of the LGBTQ+ community have shaped our culture and how we react to the world around us.
 I seek to honor the pain and sorrow experienced by those who paved the way before me.